 Hybrid working is the combination of working from the office and working from home.
 Hence, it is not a new phenomenon.
 But with more people working remotely more often, keeping collaboration at its highest can be a real challenge.
 In addition, most hybrid workplaces make the switch from dedicated to shared desks in order to reduce costs and optimize office layout, making collaboration even more difficult.
 That is why offices need to invest in technology that boosts collaboration (and not only productivity like before), and makes it easier for employees to combine remote working with in-office days.

-Allowing staff the freedom to work anywhere on your company’s premises (or remotely) isolates them from their colleagues, which also makes it difficult to keep collaboration high.
-As a result, ‘Find my colleague’ solutions are on the rise.
+Allowing staff the freedom to work from anywhere has the potential to isolate them from their colleagues, which could make it difficult to maintain collaboration.
+But if staff have a straightforward and streamlined indoor map that tells them where their coworkers are and allows them to book spaces, collaboration could be heightened, not just maintained.
+As a result, ‘find my colleague’ solutions are on the rise.
 While location sharing may be a controversial issue, new technologies allow you to show employees’ location without compromising on data protection.
 Just like booking systems and occupancy sensors, location sharing solutions can also be combined with a dynamic mapping platform.
 This way, employees will be able to see their colleagues’ location in real time (if they have location sharing enabled, that is), making it easier to work together.

-A good mapping platform helps you adapt to the news way of working.
-However, it can also help you increase safety and create an integrated and worker-centric office.
-If you want to know more about how a dynamic mapping platform can help you adapt to the 2021 challenges and harness the opportunities, download our free guide “The 2021 Office - hybrid working, workplace safety, and technology platforms”.
+A good mapping platform helps you adapt to new types of work.
+It can also help you increase safety and create an integrated and worker-centric office.
+If you want to know more about how a dynamic mapping platform can help you adapt to the 2022 challenges and harness the opportunities, download our free guide “The 2022 Office: Safe.
+Collaborative.
+Hybrid.”.